 This is a tough one because of my religious belief, there are some food that I cannot consume and have to be prepare by myself.

-But nevertheless, while in Rome, there are some food that you MUST try like pizza and pasta and gelato and Italian coffee!!!
-There are so many varieties that you’s have a lot of fun finding out the combination that you will like ![]()
+But nevertheless, while in Rome, there are some food that you MUST try like pizza margherita, pasta cacio pepe, gelato and Italian coffee.

 And here are a few of the places that I absolutely love :

-And for pizza al taglio, where you can choose your pizza by weight, my very favourite would be Eligio (Viale Villa Pamphili 46).
+And for pizza al taglio, where you can choose your pizza by weight, my very favourite would be Eligio (Viale Villa Pamphili 46) as well as Il Secchio e L’olivaro.
 Everything is freshly made, and you can taste how flavourful each slice is.
-Mmm!

-There are sooOOo many gelateria in Rome, but I think the place that you must try would be Tony Gelateria on account that while the place looks modest, the gelato is orgasmic.
+There are many gelaterie in Rome, but I think the place that you must try would be Tony Gelateria on account that while the place looks modest, the gelato is divine.
 Every friend that we’ve introduced to here absolutely adores it, once they’ve given it a try.

-And coffee?
-I don’t really have any preferences so far, but Illy and Lavazza are the top brand coffee here and you cant go wrong with any bar using that.
-And there are so many types that you might want to try them all! (just not all at once) One of my favourite coffee so far is the Marocchino.
+If you are are keen on trying Italian coffee, Illy and Lavazza are the top brand coffee here and you cant go wrong with any bar using that.
+And there are also many types that you might want to try.
+One of my favourite coffee so far is the Marocchino.

 This is made of one part espresso, one part steamed milk and a bit of cocoa powder or chocolate syrup on top of it.
 And its really really good.